Bighairymtnman/Bible/README.md

 ## About The Project

 The goal of this app is to provide a simple and distraction-free experience for reading and studying the Word of God.
 It is built with web technologies and packaged as a cross-platform desktop application using Electron.
+This app will be packaged along with three other apps of my making in a Christian-themed linux distro that I plan to release soon.

 ## Features

 * **Multiple Translations:** Easily switch between different Bible translations:
-      -Catholic Public Domain Version (CPDV)
+  - Catholic Public Domain Version (CPDV)
-      -Douay-Rheims Bible, Challoner Revision (DRC)
+  - Douay-Rheims Bible, Challoner Revision (DRC)
-      -King James Version (KJV)
+  - King James Version (KJV)
-      -Latin Vulgate (LA)
+  - Latin Vulgate (LA)
-      -New Heart English Bible (NHEB)
+  - New Heart English Bible (NHEB)
-      -Bible in Basic English (BBE)
+  - Bible in Basic English (BBE)
-      -Lexham English Bible (LEB)
+  - Lexham English Bible (LEB)
 * **Table of Contents:** Quickly find verses across the entire Bible.
 * **Clean Interface:** A simple UI designed for reading and focus.

 ## Built With